official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 221 Telegram 1140 Washington to FCO London, 6 September 2002, ‘PM’s visit to Camp David: Iraq’.
 222 Letter Straw to Prime Minister, 8 July 2002, ‘Iraq: Contingency Planning’.

-83
+Washington after the Rock Drill on 21 and 22 February 2003: “The inter‑agency

-Executive SummaryWashington after the Rock Drill on 21 and 22 February 2003: “The inter‑agency rehearsal for Phase IV … exposes the enormous scale of the task … Overall, planning is at a very rudimentary stage”223);
+rehearsal for Phase IV … exposes the enormous scale of the task … Overall, planning is at a very rudimentary stage”223);